failpunk/angular2-whatevs/README.md

 1. `npm i`

-1. Run the TypeScript compiler, watch for changes, start the server, and launch the browser `npm start`
+1. `npm start` - Runs the TypeScript compiler, watch for changes (ts and scss), starts the server

 # angular2-whatevs